SPICY Chapter 1

 When we go out to eat after school, we often swap foods we don’t like because our tastes are complete opposites.

-Amami hasn’t publicly stated his Birth, but with his excellent grades, athletic prowess, good looks, and tall, well-proportioned build—he’s clearly an Alpha.
+Amami hasn’t publicly stated his secondary gender, but with his excellent grades, athletic prowess, good looks, and tall, well-proportioned build—he’s clearly an Alpha.

 He’s neat, loves animals, and seems like he’d be popular, yet he’s never hinted at having a romantic partner since our first year.